Portions of the ranking rules were borrowed from runwv.com (the creators of this ranking system)

 Now say that there are three ranked runners in the race.
 Uh-oh, what now?
 First you compare runner A with runner B, as described above.
 Then compare runner A to runner C. Then compare runner B with runner C. Divide the score for each runner by the total number of ranked runners run against - in this case runner A ran against two ranked runners, so divide by 2.
 If 50 ranked runners are compared, I would have divided by 49.

 There are caps!
-Of course the ranking does not let one single race ruin someone's season-long ranking.
+Of course, the ranking does not let one single race ruin someone's season-long ranking.
 The maximum amount of points that a runner may lose in a race is 25 points - no exceptions.
 The maximum amount of points that a runner may gain in a race is 25 points with a few exceptions.
 If there are 15-24 ranked runners in a race, a runner's score can increase by 30 points.
 If there are 25+ ranked runners in a race, a runner's score can increase by 40 points.
-This rewards runners for racing against strong competition and also puts more weight on the races like the county championship.
+There will be no maximum point gain at the county championship meet.
+This rewards runners for racing against strong competition and also puts more weight on the races with many ranked runners.

 Getting Added and Removed From Rankings